isaacnmm/pestpolicy-hugo2XX/content/posts/best-paint-sprayer-for-walls-and-ceilings/index.md

 The equipment delivers 450 watts of spraying power making it ideal for a wide range of substances including enamels, chalk paints, latex paints, and milk paints.
 Primers, stains, varnish, clear sealer, and polyurethane also work well on the
 *Hemeright C800971*
 .
-Other important accessories to note on this model are the three extra brass tips which are precise and better performers as compared to their plastic counterparts. �They give a fine spray pattern with a guarantee to offer wear and corrosion resistance.
+Other important accessories to note on this model are the three extra brass tips which are precise and better performers as compared to their plastic counterparts.
+They give a fine spray pattern with a guarantee to offer wear and corrosion resistance.
 The 4.0-millimeter red tip is ideal for latex and primer paints while the 1.5-millimeter blue one works with sealers and stains.
 The 2.0-millimeter green tip is good for chalk and latex paints
 Pros:
 - Has six spray tips ( three extra )